tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 </p>

 <p style="text-align: justify">
   Every person working closely with SQL Server, be it a DBA, a database developer or a BI developer, should know at least the basics of T-SQL.
-So this exam shouldn’t be too hard for most people.
+So this exam shouldn't be too hard for most people.
 To prepare myself, I read the book <a href="http://amzn.to/1LlkInS">SQL Server 2012 High-Performance T-SQL Using Window Functions</a> by Itzik Ben-Gan to learn more about the windowing functions introduced in SQL Server 2012.
 I can absolutely recommend this book to everyone to get up to speed with Windowing Functions in SQL Server.
 Itzik really does a great job by explaining all the concepts very clearly and uses a lot of practical examples.
 A must-read.
 </p>

 <p style="text-align: justify">
   Next I read blog posts and MSDN articles about the new T-SQL functionality, such as TRY_PARSE, THROW and LAG/LEAD. <a href="http://msdn.microsoft.com/en-us/library/09f0096e-ab95-4be0-8c01-f98753255747">This MSDN page</a> gives a nice overview.
 Since the exam might contain questions that require you to write code, I refreshed my knowledge on the syntax of the several TSQL statements.
 Finally I re-read the chapters about T-SQL of the <a href="http://amzn.to/1PmAAUY">training kit for the 70-433 exam</a>, especially the one about XML.
-Because you know, I use this everyday so I’m an expert at it (uh-hum.
+Because you know, I use this everyday so I'm an expert at it (uh-hum.
 Irony).
 </p>

 <p style="text-align: justify">